YBIO/LAG/README.md

 ## Inference
-1. Prepare the dataset as introduced in `datasets/voc.py`
+1. Prepare the dataset as introduced in `datasets/ISPRS.py`
 2. Run script in the terminal `sh inference.sh`

-## Train

 ## License
-©2023 BoYuan *All Rights Reserved*
+©2023 YBIO *All Rights Reserved*